New Your team’s decisions, in one playbook every coding agent works from. Never answer your agent twice

 How are rate limits defined in PolicyLayer?

-In YAML policy files.
-You specify the tool name (or a wildcard for all tools), the maximum number of calls, and the time window.
+In the policy's limits arrays — on an individual tool, or under all_tools to cover every tool at once.
+You specify the maximum number of calls and the time window.
 For example: max 60 calls per 60 seconds for read_file.

 Can I set different rate limits per tool?

 Yes.
-Each tool can have its own rate limit in the YAML policy.
+Each tool can have its own rate limit in the policy document.
 High-frequency read operations can have generous limits whilst dangerous write operations have strict limits.

 What happens when the rate limit is hit?